 Premium Processing Fee increased to $2500 for H1B, L1, I-140, Others

-The premium processing fee for current eligible categories such as H1B, L1, I-140 and other categories will be increased to $2,500 USD.
-The current premium processing fee is $1440 USD.
+The premium processing fee for current eligible categories such as H1B, L1, I-140 and other categories will be increased to $2,500 USD from $1440 USD.
 The fee is going up by over $1,000.
 This fee increase applies to all categories that have premium processing before August 1, 2020.
 The only exception for this fee increase is H2B and R-1 category, they will have fee of $1,500 USD.

 Regulation to decide Premium Processing fee H4, L2, COS, EAD, Others

-Congress has not set the premium processing fee for H4, L2, EAD, Extensions and COS applications.
-They say that USCIS will need to come up with a regulation on the fee structure and methodology used to set the premium processing fee.
+Congress has not set the exact premium processing fee for H4, L2, EAD, Extensions and Change of Status(COS) applications.
+The Bill says that USCIS will need to come up with a regulation on the fee structure and methodology used to set the premium processing fee.
 See above screenshot on this.
-For now, they have set some limits so that USCIS does not really increase them a lot, it is covered below.
+As per the Bill, they have set some limits so that USCIS does not really increase them a lot, it is covered below.

 Premium Processing Fee Limits, Processing time Frames – H4, L2, EAD